This post is revised from two articles I wrote in 2010 for the now-dormant Simple Homemade, just in case it sounds a little familiar.

 How do you incorporate these awesome foods into your regular diet?

-Disclosure: There are affiliate links in this post to Amazon, Cultures for Health, Tropical Traditions, Vital Choice, and Wise Choice Market from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Amazon, Cultures for Health, Tropical Traditions, Vital Choice, Perfect Supplements, and Wise Choice Market from which I will earn some commission if you make a purchase.
 See my full disclosure statement here.